3MT - Three Minute Thesis

 3rd Place, $250 – Valerie Bauman, MASC.
 Engineering + Artificial Intelligence

-Community Choice Award – Clare Mindus, PhD Animal Biosciences
+Community Choice Award – Claire Mindus, PhD Animal Biosciences

 Watch all the 3MT® Presentations